What Possession Shapes Do Europe’s Top Teams Use?

 Overall, Liverpool’s buildup is structurally flexible, usually with a good tempo, and with strong use of switching of play as well as being able to play more or less direct depending on the situation.
 All of this makes them a formidable team when building up, before one even discusses their incredibly talented forward line.

 Writing a concise, generalisable summary of Manchester City’s possession game is somewhat difficult due to the variety of schemes which Pep Guardiola is capable of deploying.
 This season has seen a 4-4-2 with two false nines, an asymmetric back three and the trademark 4-3-3 system with advanced eights as well as several other arrangements.
-As all avid fans of football tactics know, eleven names put on the field by Guardiola can mean anything, and there is no certainty until the match has started.
+As all avid fans of football tactics know, and especially those who have read Pep Confidential, eleven names put on the field by Guardiola can mean anything, and there is no certainty until the match has started.

 However one possession structure which City have ended up returning to regularly during the season is the asymmetric shape seen against the likes of Burnley, Leicester, Aston Villa, Tottenham Hotspur and more.